HardlyDifficult/Tutorials/Chapter1.md

  - Click 'Ultra' to resume testing with the best settings.

 <hr></details><br>
-<details><summary>What did that do?</summary>

-Disabling Anti Aliasing gets us closer to pixel perfect sprites and prevents some visual glitches.
+<details><summary>What is Anti-Aliasing and why disable it?</summary>

 Anti Aliasing is a technique used to smooth jagged edges as shown here:

 <img src="https://qph.ec.quoracdn.net/main-qimg-10856ecbea4f439fb9fb751d41ff704a" width=50% />

+Disabling Anti Aliasing gets us closer to pixel perfect sprites and prevents some visual glitches.
 Like changing the filter mode to Point, we do this when working with sprites because we often want control over images down to the pixel.

 Anti-aliasing may lead to unexpected gaps or distortions when sprites are side by side.
 Here is an example that appears when using tiling and Anti Aliasing is enabled: